Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Can I bring cannabis back from Minnesota to another state?

-No. Transporting cannabis across state lines is a federal crime, even if both states have legal cannabis.
-Do not put cannabis in your car for an interstate trip.
-Do not put it in checked luggage or carry-on bags.
-This applies even if you're traveling between two legal states.
+No. Transporting cannabis across state lines is a federal crime.
+Do not put cannabis in your car for an interstate trip, and do not take it through TSA at MSP Airport.

 What's the tax on cannabis in Minnesota?

 There's a 15% state cannabis excise tax, plus standard Minnesota sales tax (6.875% statewide).
-Local jurisdictions can add additional sales tax.
-Total effective tax rate is typically 22-25% depending on where you buy.
+Total effective tax rate is typically 22-25%.
+Medical patients are exempt from the 15% excise tax.

 Can my landlord prohibit cannabis in a rental?

-The Minnesota market is still maturing.
-More dispensaries are opening.
-Regulations are still evolving.
+The Minnesota Office of Cannabis Management continues to refine the rules.
 Check back here for updates as state rules change.

 Ready to find a dispensary near you?
 Browse Minnesota dispensaries by city →